Isotretinoin: The truth about side effects

 Before prescribing isotretinoin, your dermatologist will talk with you about your acne and give you information about isotretinoin.
 This can help you decide whether this medication is right for you.

 If you and your dermatologist decide that isotretinoin is the right treatment, your dermatologist will watch for warning signs of side effects.
-You will meet with your dermatologist every 30 days.
+You will meet with your dermatologist every 30 days, either in-person or through telemedicine.
 This allows your dermatologist to check in with you to see how you’re doing.
 If all is well, your dermatologist can write another 30-day prescription for isotretinoin.

 Writing a new prescription every 30 days is a safeguard that helps protect your health.
-In the United States, isotretinoin can only be prescribed for 30 days.
+In the United States, a doctor can only prescribe isotretinoin for 30 days.
 To get another prescription, you need to check in with your dermatologist.

 During your check-ins, tell your dermatologist how you feel, even if it seems unrelated to taking isotretinoin.